connor4312/nodejs-testing/README.md

 ## Configuring

-This extension supports sourcemaps, and therefore watches all `.js` files in your workspace, excluding `node_modules`.
-To change this behavior, you use the settings `nodejs-testing.include` and `nodejs-testing.exclude`.
+This extension supports sourcemaps, and therefore watches [relevant `.js` files](https://nodejs.org/api/test.html#test-runner-execution-model) in your workspace.
+To change this behavior, you can use the settings `nodejs-testing.include` and `nodejs-testing.exclude`.